-- · Adding a value using the cdr add onconfig command - Removing a value using the cdr remove onconfig command - Changing a value using the cdr change onconfig command data.
+- Adding a value using the cdr add onconfig command - Removing a value using the cdr remove onconfig command - Changing a value using the cdr change onconfig command

+The CDR QDATA SBSPACE configuration parameter specifies the list of up to 32 names of sbspaces that Enterprise Replication uses to store spooled transaction row data.
 Enterprise Replication creates one smart large object per transaction.
+The sbspaces must be used only for Enterprise Replication.
 If CDR_QDATA_SBSPACE is configured for multiple sbspaces, then Enterprise Replication uses all appropriate sbspaces in round-robin order.